Reference-Based 3D-Aware Image Editing with Triplanes: Related Works

 \section{Related Works}

-\textbf{StyleGAN inversion-based editing.} It has been shown that well-trained GAN models organize their latent space in a semantically meaningful way that enables edits via vector arithmetic in the latent space.
-Especially for StyleGAN models~\cite{karras2020analyzing}, many methods are proposed to find interpretable directions in unsupervised ways such as GANSpace~\cite{harkonen2020ganspace}, StyleFlow~\cite{abdal2021styleflow}, StyleSpace~\cite{wu2021stylespace}, StyleCLIP~\cite{patashnik2021styleclip} and supervised ways such as InterFaceGAN~\cite{shen2020interpreting}.
-These methods are combined with real image inversion methods so that an image is projected onto StyleGAN's latent space and is edited~\cite{richardson2021encoding, pehlivan2023styleres}.
-Recently, EG3D~\cite{chan2022efficient} augmented StyleGAN architecture with a triplane that provides efficient 3D-aware representation and a differentiable rendering mechanism to extend 2D image generation capabilities to 3D-aware generations.
-For this new domain, new image inversion methods are proposed~\cite{xie2023high, yin20233d, yuan2023make}; however, for editings, previous methods such as InterFaceGAN and StyleCLIP are re-used.
-In this work, we explore a new editing domain for EG3D, namely triplanes, which encode canonical information of image models.
-We take advantage of the canonical representations which allow us to copy-paste features between triplane representations because of their alignment.
-Our method achieves reference-based editing which was not possible with previous StyleGAN editing methods.
+\textbf{StyleGAN inversion-based editing.} It has been shown that well-trained GAN models organize their latent space in a semantically meaningful way that enables edits via latent vector arithmetic.
+Especially for StyleGAN models~\cite{karras2020analyzing}, many methods are proposed to find interpretable directions in unsupervised ways such as GANSpace~\cite{harkonen2020ganspace}, StyleFlow~\cite{abdal2021styleflow}, StyleSpace~\cite{wu2021stylespace}, StyleCLIP~\cite{patashnik2021styleclip} and supervised ways such as InterFaceGAN~\cite{shen2020interpreting}, and recently E3DGE~\cite{Lan_2023_CVPR}, Barbershop~\cite{barbershop}, HairCLIPv2~\cite{hairclipv2}, and SFE~\cite{Bobkov_2024_CVPR}.
+These methods are combined with real image inversion methods so that an image is projected onto StyleGAN's latent space ($\mathcal{W}, \mathcal{W^+}, \mathcal{F}$, etc.) and is edited~\cite{richardson2021encoding, pehlivan2023styleres}.
+Recently, EG3D~\cite{chan2022efficient} augmented StyleGAN architecture with triplanes that provide efficient 3D-aware representations.
+For this new domain, new inversion methods are proposed~\cite{xie2023high, yin20233d, yuan2023make, Fruehstueck2023VIVE3D}; however, previous editing methods~\cite{shen2020interpreting, patashnik2021styleclip} are re-used from 2D StyleGAN literature, which all lack reference-based editing.